hunterapril94/hunterapril94/README.md

 ### Specializes in React, JavaScript and hilarious memes

-- 🍎 I’m currently working on an a couple of profile sites for some PhD students.
+- 🍎 I’m currently working on an a Bullet Journaling app.
 - 🌱 I’m currently learning Redux
 - 💬 Ask me about my baby or my dog.
 They're very cute!
 - 📫 How to reach me: [hunterapril94@gmail.com](mailto:hunterapril94@gmail.com)